 10) Amazon Safari, multiple countries

 I managed to hit the Amazonian Basin in Ecuador, but you can do it in numerous countries across the continent, with Brazil being the most famous.
 Ecuador, for me, was a great option – a gorgeous country, and great value.
 For a couple of hundred bucks, you can bus into the basin, get a three-night rustic lodge with full board, and wildlife excursions all included – an amazing price.
 So I’d certainly recommend going from Quito, Ecuador.
 I went here with my mum and she absolutely loved it as well, so it’s senior friendly too.

 The continent blew my mind so I had to cheat and squeeze in a couple of other experiences I loved during my time in South America too:

-A) Taking Spanish lesssons in Medellin, Colombia: I spent almost a month in Medellin after burning out from traveling too fast.
-Great city, fun language, epic night life and short term rentals available – hugely recommended folks.
+A) Taking Spanish lessons in Medellin, Colombia: I spent almost a month in Medellin after burning out from travelling too fast.
+Great city, fun language, epic nightlife and short term rentals available – hugely recommended folks.

-B) Buenos Airies: Tough call between Rio and BA for a spot in the top ten.
+B) Buenos Aires: Tough call between Rio and BA for a spot in the top ten.
 Rio won out with Christ the Redeemer and the World Cup, but BA was a narrow second.
 AMAZING city, and the city I’d most like to live in on the continent.
 Schedule AT LEAST four nights here on your trip, there’s so much to see and do, it’s crazy.